Amiga Games Reviews (Index to Amiga game reviews).

 Disposable Hero Amiga 1993

-Developed by Euphoria in 1993, Disposable Hero is an Amiga-exclusive horizontally-scrolling shoot 'em up notable for its extreme difficulty.
-Disposable Hero will humble most shoot 'em up veterans.
+Euphoria of The Netherlands released Disposable Hero for the Amiga in 1993.
+Disposable Hero is an Amiga-exclusive horizontally-scrolling shoot 'em up notable for its extreme difficulty.
+On its "Arcade" difficulty Disposable Hero will humble most shoot 'em up veterans.
 And back in the day 90% of players would have been shot down by the very first projectile.

-Disposable Hero Weapons System: When collected, blueprints are added to the factory.
+The Disposable Hero weapons system is also notable.
+When collected, blueprints are added to the factory.
 In the factory, three spaceships can be upgraded based on the equipment assembled from the blueprints.
+The impressive outfitting interface is mouse- or joystick-driven.

 Amiga exclusive.